ts-defold/ts-defold.github.io/content/gettingstarted/quickstart.md

    ```bash
    npm run dev
    ```
-   The development server will start a file watcher and tstl compiler to incrementally compile your changes on save.
+   The development server will start a file watcher and TSTL compiler to incrementally compile your changes on save.

 4. Open the project in the Defold Editor *([installing defold](https://defold.com/manuals/install/))*
    ```bash